ashdtgit/RepData_PeerAssessment1/PA1_template.md

 ### Step 3.
 Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

 The below code uses which.max function to find which row contains the max average.
-Then puts the interval value from that row into a new variable
+Then puts the interval value from that row into a new variable.

 ```r
 which.max(aveStepsByInteval$aveSteps)